Oct 30, 2020

 Our jitter elimination uses a technique known as relative-to-center (RTC) geometry coordinates, which is used in flight simulators and geospatial visualization applications to accurately render very large models on single-precision GPUs.
 We won't describe the RTC technique here, but you can read all about it in the book 3D Engine Design for Virtual Globes, which was a valuable resource during the development of this release.

-We'll now describe how to upgrade your xeokit application to work with full-precision models.
+We'll now describe how to upgrade your xeokit application to work with double-precision models.
 You can also find more information in the GitHub pull request for this update.

 First, update your version of

 that you're using that within your model conversion pipeline to convert glTF models to xeokit's

 executable.
 This will cause the executable to output the new

 .XKT 6 format, which preserves